eeariass/eeariass.github.io/_posts/2021-08-23-quick-ios-xr-tips-bgp-best-path-reason.md

       Origin-AS validity: not-found
       best of AS 64666, Overall best << !
 ```
 As seen, the reason why the best path is path #2 is due to the fact that path #1 has a longer AS path.
+This is a quick and convenient way to check reason why the prefix has been chosen, which could help in production networks and/or CCIE Service Provider lab.